davidemms/OrthoFinder/README.md

 ### Adding Extra Species
 OrthoFinder allows you to add extra species without re-running the previously computed BLAST searches:

-- **orthofinder -b previous_orthofinder_directory -f new_fasta_directory**
+- `orthofinder -b previous_orthofinder_directory -f new_fasta_directory`

-This will add each species from the **new_fasta_directory** to existing set of species, reuse all the previous BLAST results, perform only the new BLAST searches required for the new species and recalculate the orthogroups.
-The **previous_orthofinder_directory** is the OrthoFinder **'WorkingDirectory/'** containing the file **'SpeciesIDs.txt'**.
+This will add each species from the 'new_fasta_directory' to existing set of species, reuse all the previous BLAST results, perform only the new BLAST searches required for the new species and recalculate the orthogroups.
+The 'previous_orthofinder_directory' is the OrthoFinder 'WorkingDirectory/' containing the file 'SpeciesIDs.txt'.

 ### Removing Species
 OrthoFinder allows you to remove species from a previous analysis.
-In the **'WorkingDirectory/'** from a previous analysis there is a file called **'SpeciesIDs.txt'**.
+In the 'WorkingDirectory/' from a previous analysis there is a file called 'SpeciesIDs.txt'.
 Comment out any species to be removed from the analysis using a '#' character and then run OrthoFinder using:

-- **orthofinder -b previous_orthofinder_directory**
+- `orthofinder -b previous_orthofinder_directory`

-where **previous_orthofinder_directory** is the OrthoFinder **'WorkingDirectory/'** containing the file **'SpeciesIDs.txt'**.
+where 'previous_orthofinder_directory' is the OrthoFinder 'WorkingDirectory/' containing the file 'SpeciesIDs.txt'.

 ### Adding and Removing Species Simultaneously
 The previous two options can be combined, comment out the species to be removed as described above and use the command:
-- **orthofinder -b previous_orthofinder_directory -f new_fasta_directory**
+- `orthofinder -b previous_orthofinder_directory -f new_fasta_directory`

 ### Inferring MSA Gene Trees (to be replaced)
-**This functionality is to be incorporated into the main 'orthofinder' program, replacing the 'trees_from_MSA' utility.
+**This functionality is to be incorporated into the main 'orthofinder' program, replacing the 'trees_from_MSA' utility.**

 The 'trees_from_MSA' utility will automatically generate multiple sequence alignments and gene trees for each orthogroup generated by OrthoFinder.
 For example, once OrthoFinder has been run on the example dataset, trees_from_MSA can be run using:

-- **trees_from_MSA orthofinder_results_directory [-t number_of_threads]**
+- `trees_from_MSA orthofinder_results_directory [-t number_of_threads]`

 This will use MAFFT to generate the multiple sequence alignments and FastTree to generate the gene trees.
 Both of these programs need to be installed and in the system path.

 ### Parallelising OrthoFinder Algorithm (-a option)
 There are two separate options for controlling the parallelisation of OrthoFinder.
-The **'-t'** option should always be used whereas RAM requirements may affect whether you use the **'-a'** option or not.
+The '-t' option should always be used whereas RAM requirements may affect whether you use the '-a' option or not.

-- **'-t number\_of\_threads'**:
+- **'-t number_of_threads'**:
 This option should always be used.
 It makes the BLAST searches, the tree inference and gene-tree reconciliation run in parallel.
 These are all highly-parallelisable and the BLAST searches in particular are by far the most time-consuming task.
 You should use as many threads as there are cores available.

-** '-a number\_of\_orthofinder\_threads'**
+- **'-a number_of_orthofinder_threads'**
 The remainder of the algorithm, beyond these highly-parallelisable tasks, is relatively fast and efficient and so this option has less overall effect.
 It is most useful when running OrthoFinder using pre-calculated BLAST results since the time savings will be more noticeable in this case.
 Using this option will also increase the RAM requirements (see manual for more details).

-### Running BLAST Searches Separately
+### Running BLAST Searches Separately (-p option)
-The **'-p'** option will prepare the files in the format required by OrthoFinder and print the set of BLAST commands that need to be run.
+The '-p' option will prepare the files in the format required by OrthoFinder and print the set of BLAST commands that need to be run.
-- **orthofinder -f fasta_files_directory -p**
+- `orthofinder -f fasta_files_directory -p`

 This is useful if you want to manage the BLAST searches yourself.
 For example, you may want to distribute them across multiple machines.
-Once the BLAST searches have been completed the orthogroups can be calculated using the **'-b'** command as described in Section "Using Pre-Computed BLAST Results".
+Once the BLAST searches have been completed the orthogroups can be calculated using the '-b' command as described in Section "Using Pre-Computed BLAST Results".

 ### Using Pre-Computed BLAST Results
 It is possible to run OrthoFinder with pre-computed BLAST results provided they are in the correct format.
-They can be prepared in the correct format using the **'-p'** command and, equally, the files from a previous OrthoFinder run are also in the correct format to rerun using the **'-b'** option.
+They can be prepared in the correct format using the '-p' command and, equally, the files from a previous OrthoFinder run are also in the correct format to rerun using the '-b' option.
 The command is simply:

-- **orthofinder -b directory_with_processed_fasta_and_blast_results**
+- `orthofinder -b directory_with_processed_fasta_and_blast_results`

-If you are running the BLAST searches yourself it is strongly recommended that you use the **'-p'** option to prepare the files first (see Section "Running BLAST Searches Separately").
+If you are running the BLAST searches yourself it is strongly recommended that you use the '-p' option to prepare the files first (see Section "Running BLAST Searches Separately").
 Should you need to prepare them manually, the required files and their formats are described in the appendix of the PDF Manual (for example, if you already have BLAST search results from another source and it will take too much computing time to redo them).

 ### Regression Tests
 A set of regression tests are included in the directory 'Tests' available from the github repository.
-They can be run by calling the script ** 'test_orthofinder.py'**.
+They can be run by calling the script 'test_orthofinder.py'.
 They currently require version 2.2.28 of NCBI BLAST and the script will exit with an error message if this is not the case.